AbhilashaRavichander/NLI_StressTest/index.md

 	python eval.py --eval_file SUBMISSION_FILE > REPORT_FILE.txt

-## Citing

-If you use these stress tests for NLI research, please consider citing our work as follows:
-@inproceedings{naik18coling,
-    title = {Stress Test Evaluation for Natural Language Inference}, author = {Aakanksha Naik and Abhilasha Ravichander and Norman Sadeh and Carolyn Rose and Graham Neubig}, booktitle = {The 27th International Conference on Computational Linguistics (COLING)}, address = {Santa Fe, New Mexico, USA}, month = {August},
-    year = {2018}
-}

 ## Confusion Matrices

 Confusion Matrices for experiments described in the paper are available [here](https://drive.google.com/file/d/1SiOZz_VyJO9zPbBDAu6WIN4RVYwj5Q1T/view?usp=sharing) .
 Confusion matrices are very useful for further insights into types of errors made by systems.